LFTW1013/ShellMod-ShellShockers/README.md

 +++++++++++++++++++++++++++++++++++++++++

 INFO:
+- It should work with all browsers, but popular browsers like Chrome, Edge, Firefox and Opera are recomended
 - The JL_THE_PRO Script is a script for testing, items that are working their way into the final "source.js" code.
 -----------------------------------------